How To Use Windows Performance Toolkit to Troubleshoot a Hight Antivirus Activity

 The next step is to identify the CompatTelRunner process and how it starts.

-You can do a google search on the CompatTelRunner keyword and get results telling you that this is the Microsoft Compatibility Telemetry program that collects data of how frequently you use features and applications, system files, and likely more other stuff. more often it causes a high CPU or disk activities.
-And it’s recommended that you should disable it.
+You can do a Google search on the CompatTelRunner keyword and get results telling you that this is the Microsoft Compatibility Telemetry program that collects data on how frequently you use features and applications, system files, and likely other stuff.
+More often, it causes high CPU or disk activity, and it’s recommended that you disable it.

 But let’s continue our troubleshooting as if this is not a known issue, just to show the steps to go through to solve this kind of issue using WPT.